-Given that the \whx{canonical} attention approach leads to a quadratic computational complexity, numerous efficient Transformers \cite{zhou2021informer, wu2021autoformer, liu2021pyraformer, zhou2022fedformer} have been proposed to mitigate the complexity caused by point-wise modeling, \whx{which is summarized in Table \ref{tab:transformer_card}}.
+Given that canonical attention leads to a quadratic computational complexity, various efficient attentions~\cite{zhou2021informer,wu2021autoformer,liu2021pyraformer, zhou2022fedformer} have been proposed to mitigate the complexity arising from point-wise modeling, which is summarized in Table~\ref{tab:transformer_card}.
 LogSparse \cite{li2019enhancing} proposes \textit{Convolutional Self-Attention} to replace canonical attention by employing causal convolutions to produce queries and keys in the self-attention layer.
-Informer \cite{zhou2021informer} introduces a \textit{Query Sparsity Measurement}, where a larger value indicates a higher chance to contain the dominant information in self-attention.
-Based on the proposed sparsity measurement, it further designs a ProbSparse self-attention only using top queries with the biggest measurement results, which can reduce the quadratic complexity in time and memory.
-Pyraformer \cite{liu2021pyraformer} constructs a multi-resolution $C$-ary tree and develops a \textit{Pyramidal Attention Mechanism}, in which every node can only attend to its neighboring, adjacent, and children nodes.
-With the calculated mask for attention, Pyraformer can capture both short- and long-temporal dependencies with linear time and space complexity.
+Informer \cite{zhou2021informer} introduces a \textit{Query Sparsity Measurement}, where a larger value indicates a higher chance of containing the dominant information in self-attention.
+Building on this, it designs ProbSparse self-attention, which selectively uses only the top queries with the highest measurement results, thereby significantly reducing quadratic complexity in both time and memory.
+Pyraformer \cite{liu2021pyraformer} constructs a multi-resolution tree and develops a \textit{Pyramidal Attention Mechanism}, in which every node can only attend to its neighboring, adjacent, and children nodes.
+With a calculated mask for attention, Pyraformer captures both short- and long-temporal dependencies with linear computational complexity.